 The newspaper headline that Dean McCoppin is reading ("Disaster Seen as Catastrophe Looms") is similar to the headline that Jim Dear is reading in Lady and the Tramp (1955) and that Jiminy Cricket is reading in Fun & Fancy Free (1947).

-Cloris Leachman's character Mrs. Tensedge originally appeared in another scene of the movie as well as more dialog according to a deleted pencil test scene.
+Cloris Leachman's character, Mrs. Tensedge, originally appeared in another scene of the movie as well as more dialogue, according to a deleted pencil test scene.
 The scene ended up being removed from the story due to time restraint.
-In the film she only said 7 words.
+In the film, she only says seven words.

-The Iron Giant (1999) roughly takes place on a five day period (Wednesday through Sunday) On Wednesday night, the giant crash lands on Earth.
-After school the next day, Hogarth visits his mom at the diner and that night he encounters the giant.
-It is now Friday and Hogarth goes to school and afterwards goes and finds the giant.
-That night he meets Kent and then Hogarth and the giant find themselves at Dean's junk yard where the giant has food and a place to rest.
+The Iron Giant roughly takes place on a five-day period (Wednesday through Sunday).
+On Wednesday night, the Giant crash lands on Earth.
+After school the next day, Hogarth visits his mom at the diner and that night he encounters the Giant.
+It is now Friday and Hogarth goes to school and afterwards goes and finds the Giant.
+That night, he meets Kent and then Hogarth and the Giant find themselves at Dean's junk yard where the Giant has food and a place to rest.
 Saturday is when Kent questions Hogarth all morning.
-Hogarth visits Dean and the giant that afternoon and go to the lake and witness the death of the deer.
-At night, Kent interrogates Hogarth and informs the army of the giant's existence.
-The army arrives in the morning and fights the giant and then the giant saves everyone.
+Hogarth visits Dean and the Giant that afternoon and go to the lake and witness the death of the deer.
+At night, Kent interrogates Hogarth and informs the army of the Giant's existence.
+The army arrives in the morning and fights the Giant and then the Giant saves everyone.

 Also spoiler for Guardians of the Galaxy (2014): The Giant and Groot in Guardians of the Galaxy are both voiced by Vin Diesel and, in both times, the sound technician that worked on it was Doc Kane.
 Both characters end up sacrificing themselves, but are ultimately resurrected.